 Depending on the type, some storm windows can be held in place with magnets or by compression.

-While everyone in Minnesota shares access to the great outdoors, four distinctly enjoyable seasons, and a friendly Midwestern vibe, each community has its own personality.
-Here’s our views of the Top 8 Cities for family life in Minnesota.
+While everyone in Minnesota shares accesses to the great outdoors, four distinctly enjoyable seasons, and a friendly Midwestern vibe, each community has its own personality.
+Here are our views of the Top 8 Cities for family life in Minnesota.
 With a variety of personalities and attractions, there’s a place here for everyone…

 5. Block the draft.